dotnet/core/roadmap.md

 [vs2017-rc]: https://blogs.msdn.microsoft.com/dotnet/2016/12/12/updating-visual-studio-2017-rc-net-core-tooling-improvements/

-* **.NET Standard 2.0**.
-Having a large set of common APIs that are consistent across .NET Framework, .NET Core and Xamarin making it easier to share code across those platforms and making it easier for package authors to build NuGet packages. .NET Core gain over 5,000 APIs from .NET Framework as part of this work.
+* **Lower the Barrier of Entry and Reach** .NET Standard 2.0 standardizes the shared APIs across .NET Framework, .NET Core and Xamarin making it easy to share code across all of .NET. .NET Core gain over 5,000 APIs from .NET Framework as part of this work making it a broader platform.
+Simplifying how a developer references .NET Core from many packages to one.
+Simplified acquisition of runtime and tools.
+And easier to reference Linux platforms and their dependencies.
 You can follow this work in the [dotnet/standard](https://github.com/dotnet/standard) repo.

 * **.NET Core Tooling**.
 Evolve the tooling aligned with the next .NET Core